-So consider A and B starting at the same Time, travelling in opposite direction with Speed of 20 kmph and 30 kmph and they have to travel a Distance of 200 km.
-Now the concept of relative Speed can be used to find the Time of their meeting.
+Consider A and B starting at the same time, travelling in the opposite direction with a speed of 20 kmph and 30 kmph and they have to travel a distance of 200 km.
+Now the concept of relative speed can be used to find the time of their meeting.

-Two bodies moving towards each other are A and B with Speeds 20 kmph and 30 kmph.
-Now make body A stationary and take the Speed of B in reference to A, so relative Speed of B = sum of their respective Speeds = 20 + 30 = 50 kmph ( as they are traveling in opposite directions).
+Two bodies moving towards each other are A and B with speeds 20 kmph and 30 kmph.
+Now make body A stationary and take the speed of B in reference to A, so relative Speed of B = sum of their respective speeds = 20 + 30 = 50 kmph ( as they are travelling in opposite directions).

 You may also want to check out these topics given below!